Swain (horse): Progeny

 Swain was pensioned from stud duty in October 2011 and was returned to Shadwell in Kentucky.
 Swain's last standing fee was CA$3,500.
-In 2022, he was relocated to Old Friends Equine as part of a downsizing program following the death of Shadwell owner Sheikh Hamdan bin Rashid Al Maktoum.
+In 2022, he was relocated to Old Friends as part of a downsizing program following the death of Shadwell owner Sheikh Hamdan bin Rashid Al Maktoum.

 He was euthanized on 27 July 2022 due to the infirmities of old age.